 Creative Kimiyo is on a quest to infuse mindfulness and calmness into every day life at school, one classroom at a time.

-At the moment, a ten week long Creative Kimiyo school yoga project takes place along the Silk Road, south of Xinjiang’s capital Urumqi.
-Certified kids yoga and yoga teacher, founder and co-CEO of Creative Kimiyo, Miriam Deller, teaches a bi-weekly class at Urumqi Silk Road School, open for all grades.
+During spring 2019, a ten week long Creative Kimiyo school yoga project took place along the Silk Road, south of Xinjiang’s capital Urumqi.
+Certified kids yoga and yoga teacher and founder of Creative Kimiyo, Miriam Deller, taught a bi-weekly class at Urumqi Silk Road School, open for all grades.

-Here, she shares some of her unique insights and the challenges that come with teaching yoga to multiple age levels at the same time in Chinese.
+Here, she shares some of her unique insights and the challenges that came with teaching yoga to multiple age levels at the same time in Chinese.

 Tell us more about your school yoga project and how it came together.

-Who are your students and how old are they?
+Who were your students and how old were they?

 Have they done yoga before?

 Only one actually, some of them knew yoga but the great majority didn’t practice before or had heard about it.
 Now they love it, it’s incredible to see how sincere they are in trying out different poses and breathing exercises.
-Sometimes I mix a bit of English into the Chinese, so the kids also get exposed to English or even some Sanskrit expressions for asanas.
+Sometimes I mixed a bit of English into the Chinese, so the kids also got exposed to English and some Sanskrit expressions for asanas.

-What do you do during a typical class?
+What did you do during a typical class?

-We usually start with a round using a small singing bowl, carimba or other simple musical instrument that lets them focus and brings them on a calmer level.
-Warming up is usually a few minutes of ‘Yogi says' animal yoga or a game of one-legged jumps greeting everyone in the room with Namaste while circling around.
+We usually started with a round to settle in, using a small singing bowl, carimba or other simple musical instrument that let the kids focus and brought them on a calmer level.
+Warming up was usually a few minutes of ‘Yogi says' animal yoga or a game of one-legged jumps greeting everyone in the room with Namaste while circling around.

-Each class has a theme, just done for example were a quick dive into the chakras and a focus on heart opening asanas.
-I bring a beautiful scroll with me that depicts the chakras and let the kids explore the notion of invisible energy centres in their body.
+Each class had a distinct theme, for example we took a dive into the chakras with a focus on heart opening asanas.
+I brought a beautiful scroll with me that depicts the chakras and let the kids explore the notion of invisible energy centres in their body.

-During our ‘give it all’ phase, the older kids can choose to try longer holds and more challenging versions of poses so they don’t get bored.
+During our ‘give it all’ phase, the older kids chose to try longer holds and more challenging versions of poses so they didn't get bored.
 Working their balance is a lot of fun, and also rewarding when there is some progress over time.

 Creative Kimiyo approaches kids yoga always including a creative component, wether a class, workshop or retreat.
-For one of our next classes, going along with the theme, we will fold heart origamis.
+In one of the classes, going along with the theme, we will fold heart origamis.
 A calming creative activity that picks up some of the things we did or wer mentioned in class is such a great way to end the unit.
 Kids of all ages love to do something creative and best of all, there is something they can take home after.

 Get your own Origami-how-to and more free, fun activity sheets from our resource library!

-They love a tree circle, it is definitely their favourite partner pose.
+They loved forming a tree circle, it definitely became their favourite partner pose.